containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 The `init` subcommand uses IP addresses and DNS names from the environment variable SAN for the subjectAltName list in kubernetes.crt certificate.

-Similiarly, the `prepare` subcommand uses environment variables CN, O and SAN to fill in commonName, organization and subjectAltName fields in the CSR.
+Similarly, the `prepare` subcommand uses environment variables CN, O and SAN to fill in commonName, organization and subjectAltName fields in the CSR.

 ### Usage examples